jasonhansel/functional-rexx/README.md

 # Functional REXX

-A set of procedures that implement the basics of functional programming &ndash; as in languages like LISP and Haskell &ndash; in the REXX language.
+A set of procedures that implement the basics of functional programming &ndash; as in languages like LISP and Haskell &ndash; in *non-object-oriented* REXX.

 In particular, it provides the following features: